MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 ### Lesson 1: Understanding Continuous Delivery (CD)

-Understanding the reason and the motive for moving to Continuous Delivery (CD), to decrease the delivery cycles and increase the deployment frequency.
+Understanding and learning what is Continuous Delivery (CD), why Continuous Delivery (CD) and the reasons, the motive for moving to Continuous Delivery (CD), to decrease the delivery cycles and increase the deployment frequency.

-Also understanding what are the artifact sources, and why are they important to enable effective CD.
+Also, understand the release strategy, what are the artifact sources, the considerations that should be taken into account while choosing artifact source, what are the important deployment tasks, and what is the release agent job.

-Finally, apply and implement the following demo/exercise:
+Also, apply and implement the following demos/exercises.

 - Create CD for API app.